albertmur/dotfiles/wallpapers/README.md

 # Wallpapers
-These are all the wallpapers I've used since I started ricing (current using the black one):
+These are all the wallpapers I've used since I started ricing (currently using the black one):

 ![Wallpaper 1](blue.jpg)